 Congratulations!
-You have joined hundreds of Ex Libris customers enjoying the benefits of using the Ex Libris Cloud.
-This document presents the technical details you need know in order to get started and join the Ex Libris cloud
+You have joined more than a thousand other costumers of Ex Libris enjoying the benefits of using the Ex Libris Cloud.
+This document presents the technical details needed to get started and join the Ex Libris Cloud.

 Purpose of This Document